 Lumavate launched in 2015 with a sales-led growth strategy, but in March 2020, the pandemic changed everything.

-“The world was changing so quickly.
-We knew we couldn’t sell the way we used to sell.
-We also knew that marketers needed to move faster.
-Their need for a platform like ours was greater than it ever had been,” says Stephanie.
+“The pandemic forced an immediate shift.
+Traditional sales motions stopped working, and marketers needed faster solutions.
+Demand for our platform spiked.” says Stephanie.
 The Lumavate team pivoted quickly and reconsidered all facets of their business.
 In four months, they rebuilt the entire front end of the product, set up auto-provisioning, and connected to a credit card payment system.

 Today, Lumavate uses a hybrid growth strategy, a combination of sales and product-led, where interested users create free accounts and, through an automated onboarding process, work with the customer success team to ensure a beneficial outcome.
 Some users convert automatically.
 Others get funneled to the sales team, who work closely with them to close the business.